Real Housewife Erika Jayne Pens ‘Love Letter’ To LGBTQ Community

 Jayne has been a superstar in the world of dance club music since 2007.
 In fact, Billboard ranked her No. 42 on its list of Greatest of All Time Top Dance Club Artists.

-The 46-year-old, who also goes by her married name, Erika Girardi, joined the Real Housewives of Beverly Hills cast in 2015, during the series’ sixth season.
+The 46-year-old, who also goes by her married name, Erika Girardi, joined the Real Housewives of Beverly Hills cast in 2015, during the series’ 6th Season.

-Following her success in Bravo’s Real Housewives franchise, Jayne secured a spot in season 24 of Dancing with the Stars in 2017.
+Following her success in Bravo’s Real Housewives franchise, Jayne secured a spot in Season 24 of Dancing with the Stars in 2017.
 Partnered up with pro Gleb Savchenko, she was eliminated fourth in the competition.

 Jayne is also the author of a New York Times Bestseller, Pretty Mess.
 The book, which came out in March, details all aspects of her life.